kylejustbenson/arxiv_wrapper/README.md

 ```
 Returns the metadata for the two papers specified by those ids.

-Take notice of that format for ids! arXiv ids are unique to each category rather than the enture archive itself.
-So make sure when doing id searches, you include the category of the paper.
+Take note of the exact id you are searching for.
+Some arXiv ids have a subject prepended, others don't.
+Some have a '.' in the middle, most do not.
+So, the search only works if you know for sure the id of the paper you are looking for including these oddities.

 ## Summary of arXiv metadata when parsed with feedparser